Bruce Banner (Marvel Cinematic Universe): Film

-Edward Norton portrays Bruce Banner in The Incredible Hulk (2008), with Lou Ferrigno providing the voice acting of the Hulk.
-Mark Ruffalo took on the role of Banner in The Avengers (2012), where the voice acting of the Hulk was a mix of Mark Ruffalo, Lou Ferrigno and two others from New Zealand, though the Hulk's single line of dialogue, "Puny god", was provided solely by Ruffalo.
+Edward Norton portrays Bruce Banner in The Incredible Hulk (2008), with Lou Ferrigno providing the voice of the Hulk.
+Mark Ruffalo took on the role of Banner in The Avengers (2012), where the voice of the Hulk was a mix of Mark Ruffalo, Lou Ferrigno and two others from New Zealand, though the Hulk's single line of dialogue, "Puny god", was provided solely by Ruffalo.
 Mike Seymour of FX Guide called Ruffalo's Hulk "the most successful Hulk" in comparison to "the less than fully successful earlier attempts at digital Hulks."
-Seymour explained, "Ang Lee's 2003 Hulk and Louis Leterrier's The Incredible Hulk both failed in producing a Hulk that could walk the digital tightrope of impressive near undefeatable strength, huge body mass, fast agile movement, raw anger and likable performance."
+Seymour explained, "Ang Lee's 2003 Hulk and "Louis Leterrier's The Incredible Hulk both failed in producing a Hulk that could walk the digital tightrope of impressive near undefeatable strength, huge body mass, fast agile movement, raw anger and likable performance."
 He stated that on contrary Ruffalo's Hulk had "both dynamic action sequences and crowd pleasing moments of humor and dialogue".
 In order to achieve this, Industrial Light & Magic created a new motion capture and facial animation system.
 Hulk's face was generated from a life cast / scan of Ruffalo's face, which was then manipulated in the program ZBrush to become the Hulk, while making sure to retain Ruffalo's essence.
-Ruffalo reprised the role in Iron Man 3 (2013), Avengers: Age of Ultron (2015), Thor: Ragnarok (2017), Avengers: Infinity War (2018), Captain Marvel (2019), Avengers: Endgame (2019), and Shang-Chi and the Legend of the Ten Rings (2021).
-In August 2025, it was reported that he would reprise the role in Spider-Man: Brand New Day (2026).
+Ruffalo reprised the role in Iron Man 3 (2013), Avengers: Age of Ultron (2015), Thor: Ragnarok (2017), Avengers: Infinity War (2018), Captain Marvel (2019), Avengers: Endgame (2019), Shang-Chi and the Legend of the Ten Rings (2021), and Spider-Man: Brand New Day (2026).

 A sequel to The Incredible Hulk has been discussed, with Marvel Studios having suggested a possible release after Avengers: Age of Ultron due to the positive audience reception towards Ruffalo's portrayal of Banner in The Avengers.
 Ruffalo is set to reprise his role in any future adaptation of the character.
 In June 2014, Ruffalo said he believed the studio might be considering doing a new standalone Hulk film, saying, "I think they are, for the first time, entertaining the idea of it.
 When we did The Avengers it was basically 'No!', and now there is some consideration for it.
 But there's still nothing definitive, not even a skeletal version of what it would be."
 In December 2014, Joss Whedon said despite the positive reception to Ruffalo, a new solo Hulk film had not been announced because Marvel wished to have a character that only appears in Avengers films.
 In April 2015, Ruffalo told Collider that Universal holding the distribution rights to Hulk films may be an obstacle to releasing a future Hulk standalone film.
-Walt Disney Studios Motion Pictures regained the film distribution rights to The Incredible Hulk and future solo Hulk films in June 2023, coinciding with the film's release on Disney+.
+Walt Disney Studios Motion Pictures regained the film distribution rights to The Incredible Hulk in June 2023, coinciding with the film's release on Disney+.